-A common seal (also commonly known as company seal or corporate seal) is an official emblem used by the company.
-It contains the company’s name and registration number and is used to endorse documents such as contracts, deeds and share certificates.
+A common seal (also commonly known as a company seal or corporate seal) is an official emblem used by the company.
+It contains the company’s name and registration number and is used to endorse documents such as contracts, deeds, and share certificates.

 The Removal of Requirement for Common Seal

 In Singapore, with effect from 31 March 2017, it is no longer a mandatory requirement under Section 41A, 41B, and 41C of the Companies Act (Cap.
 50) for companies and LLPs to use common seal while executing legal documents.

 Section 41A (1) states that – “A company may have a common seal but need not have one.”